rnsloan/css-to-cssinjs/README.md

 }
 ```

-By default does not parse animations as the output:
+By default does not parse animations.
+Looking at the output from a single CSS animation with two keyframes:

 ```
 {